cybersafe-dev/cybersafety-tool/content/minisite.md

 ---
 minisitecontent:
   tool: >-
-    Welcome to our CYBERSAFE TOOL for SCHOOLS.
+    Welcome to our CyberSafe Tool for Schools.
 This free tool provides an opportunity for you to self-evaluate your school’s level of cybersafety against best practice.
 We survey a cross-section of School Leadership, Teachers and Pupils and will provide you with a report of your results,